Funny Girl played its last Broadway performance on September 3, 2023.

 Drinks and snacks

 The August Wilson Theatre offers D-Scriptive devices, I-Caption devices, audio induction neck loops, and infrared headsets.
 If an assistive device would help you enjoy the show, please visit the headset booth in the Main Lobby next to the bar.
 If stairs prevent you from accessing the Main Lobby, ask a member of the staff for assistance.
-There is no charge, but a valid photo ID is required as a deposit.
+These devices are provided free of charge.
+To reserve a device in advance of your performance, please visit www.soundassociates.com/broadway-listings or email [email protected] and provide your name, show and performance details, device request, email address, and phone number.

 If you have any questions about accessible seating or other accommodations prior to purchasing tickets, please contact Jujamcyn Customer Service at (212) 840-0479 or [email protected].